deidrebrin/shell-workshop/_episodes/01-intro.md

 **graphical user interface** (GUI).
 With a GUI, we give instructions by clicking a mouse and using menu-driven interactions.

-While the visual aid of a GUI makes it intuitive to learn, this way of delivering instructions to a computer scales very poorly.
-There may also be times when you have to interact with certain programs or environments without a GUI.
+The visual nature of a GUI makes it more intuitive and a lot times faster to learn, but it doesn't always scale well or some systems just won't have a GUI to work with at all.

 This is where the Unix shell comes in.